Connectivity and networking concepts for Azure Database for MySQL - Flexible Server

-If you are using the custom DNS server, you must use a DNS forwarder to resolve the FQDN of Azure Database for MySQL - Flexible Server.
+If you are using the custom DNS server, you must use a DNS forwarder to resolve the FQDN of the Azure Database for MySQL flexible server instance.
 Refer to name resolution that uses your DNS server to learn more.

 Regardless of your networking option, we recommend you use the fully qualified domain name (FQDN)

 <servername>.mysql.database.azure.com in connection strings when connecting to your Azure Database for MySQL flexible server instance.
 The server's IP address is not guaranteed to remain static.
 Using the FQDN will help you avoid making changes to your connection string.